kisslinux/kisslinux.github.io/site/index.md

 - All shell code is linted by and passes [shellcheck](https://www.shellcheck.net/) (*including each and every repository package*).

+- All packages are compiled by the package manager from source enabling total control over compiler flags, patches and build configuration.

 - Explicitly **excludes** the following software: dbus, systemd, polkit, gettext, intltool, pulseaudio, pam, wayland, logind, ConsoleKit2 and all Desktop Environments.
 See [Philosophy](#philosophy).